 Household Expense

-• Cosmetic services like salon and beauty services are known to become expensive with an increased 3% GST rate upon them along with no benefit on input tax credit on such services.
+- Cosmetic services like salon and beauty services are known to become expensive with an increased 3% GST rate upon them along with no benefit on input tax credit on such services.

-• Daily household items cost have enhanced due to the implementation of the Goods and Services Tax (GST) regime.
+- Daily household items costs have enhanced due to the implementation of the Goods and Services Tax (GST) regime.
 Nearly 54 percent of people of the country are complaining that the new indirect tax regime implementation has enhanced the daily household expenses, as this influencing the common people in the country.
 The figures came out after a survey has organized by the Citizen Portal is connected to the Central Government Consumer Affairs Department.
 Almost more than 40,000 applicants had participated in the survey and answered the different questions relating to the new tax regime.
 It has been several months since GST was implemented across the country, one in every two people considers that the new tax regime has enhanced the cost of the house

-• Several questions and complaints relating to the new tax regime had been asked by the State Finance Ministers in 21st GST Council Meeting held in Hyderabad.
+- Several questions and complaints relating to the new tax regime had been asked by the State Finance Ministers in the 21st GST Council Meeting held in Hyderabad.
 A survey organized by the Local Circle of Consumer Affairs, the Local Circle nearly 54 percent of the people believed that the GST implementation has enhanced the expenses of the household of the month nearly by 30 per cent

-• About half of the people who participated in the survey considered that post GST implementation has also increased the medical expenses of the month.
+- About half of the people who participated in the survey considered that post-GST implementation has also increased the medical expenses of the month.
 Besides, consumers are complaining that the business entities are charging GST above MRP, as well as forcing to pay the bill in cash and denying to mention the GST in the bill

-• With effect from Nov 10, 2017, some items such as Condensed milk, Refined sugar and sugar cubes, Pasta, Curry paste, mayonnaise, and salad dressings, mixed condiments and mixed seasoning, Diabetic food, etc. get some price cut because it brought under 12% from 18% bracket (As per the recommendation of 23rd GST Council meeting on Nov 10, 2017).
+- With effect from Nov 10, 2017, some items such as Condensed milk, Refined sugar and sugar cubes, Pasta, Curry paste, mayonnaise, salad dressings, mixed condiments and mixed seasoning, Diabetic food, etc. get some price cut because it brought under 12% from 18% bracket (As per the recommendation of 23rd GST Council meeting on Nov 10, 2017).

 Car prices

-• With the inclusion of GST, some car prices got a healthy rate cut whereas some get costlier. many companies have revised the prices of the car models.
+- With the inclusion of GST, some car prices got a healthy rate cut whereas some get costlier. many companies have revised the prices of the car models.

-• Now, 28% of the rate of GST will be attracted to the purchase of the car with an additional cess between 1% and 15%.
+- Now, 28% of the rate of GST will be attracted to the purchase of the car with an additional cess between 1% and 15%.

-• Small cars with petrol engines less than 1200 cc will attract 1% cess.
+- Small cars with petrol engines less than 1200 cc will attract 1% cess.

-• On electric vehicles, 12% of GST will be imposed.
+- On electric vehicles, 12% of GST will be imposed.

 Rented Property

-• There is some good news for those who are staying in a rented house, after GST there is no service tax is levied on residential properties.
+- There is some good news for those who are staying in a rented house, after GST there is no service tax is levied on residential properties.

-• However, if the properties are rented for commercial uses such as for shops, offices, and industrial purposes then it would attract 18% GST.
+- However, if the properties are rented for commercial uses such as for shops, offices, and industrial purposes then it would attract 18% GST.

 Apparels and Footwear